bstefanescu/qutejs/web/doc/docs/attributes/q-for.md

 ## The `q:key` directive

-The `q:for` directive can optimize the DOM updates **only** if an unique identifier string is given for each iterated item.
+The `q:for` directive can optimize the DOM updates **only** if an unique identifier is given for each iterated item.
 This unique string can be specified using the `q:key` directive.
+If the unique identifier value is not a string it will be converted to a string.

 The `q:key` value should point to a property of the item that is to be used as an ID.
 When iterating over primitive items like strings or numbers you can use the special value `'.'` which indicates that the item itself should be used as an id.
 You can also specify the ID as an arrow function taking the iterated item as argument and returning the id.

+**Be aware** when using `'.'` as the list key: the key value must be unique in the list, this means the `'.'` will only works for lists with unique values!

 If you are using `q:for` without a related `q:key` attribute then the DOM updates will be done using **brute force** in the same way as for the `for` directive.